ZestArinze/asset-manager/README.md

 ## Testing

-php artisan db:seed
+- php artisan db:seed
-hit the routes
+- hit the routes

+### ND: You might have to run the seeder multiple times